-Consuming turmeric in cooked dishes and drinks will definitely help, but if you are looking for the maximum benefits of this root, you need to take it in supplement form.
+Consuming turmeric in cooked dishes and drinks will help, but if you are looking for the maximum benefits of this root, you need to take it in supplement form.

 Golden Milk Recipe